|

 Spring Creek - 1

 The result has been channel bed aggradation, increased bank erosion rates and a decrease in aquatic habitat.
 The Spring Creek restoration project was implemented by the ... .
 The Timber Lake site was selected for implementation because of the severity of the bank erosion present at the site and because of local involvement in the Spring Creek Coalition.
-Landowners ...
+Landowner ...

 www.riverman-engineering.com